 Rail and Tree: The Story of the Cochin Forest Steam Tramway

-By the late 18th and beginning of the 19th centuries, with a reduced yield of timber from accessible forest area, large interior areas of forest still untapped, and forest-dwelling communities inhabiting the parts of the forest, the British felt the need to start formulating policy to properly exploit the forest in systematic ways.
+By the late 18th and beginning of the 19th centuries, uncontrolled felling reduced yield of timber from accessible forests, while large areas lay untapped in the interior.
+With forest-dwelling communities inhabiting parts of the forest, the British formulated policies to exploit the forest in systematic ways.

 The forest policies of the British applied to the Cochin state as it entered into a subsidiary alliance with the British under the Madras government.
 During 1800–95, the British government established the Forest Department, intending to monopolise valuable timber.
 Other forest reforms emerged from the protracted efforts and correspondence between Raja Rama Varma, Cochin’s monarch, and the British government.
 Fascinated by the departmental system of the British, the Raja had frequent meetings with the British Conservators of Cochin forests to change the forest administration of Cochin.
 One of the major issues discussed was the smuggling of timber into Thrissur and Ollur, which were adjacent to British areas.
 This action deprived Cochin of its revenue and also led to the loss of vast areas of forests.
 These incidents stressed the need for adequate facilities to transport timber safely from Cochin forests.